casparusvl/Artillery-Game/README.md

 ### New feauture ideas

 #### Weapon types
-Rolling bomb, homing missile etc.
+Implement different weapon types, e.g. Rolling bomb, homing missile etc.

 #### Wind
 Wind that effects the weapon trajectory.
 The challenge here is to make a nice visual representation, e.g. a moving flag or clouds.

 #### CPU controlled player AI
 It might be  be interesting to create a AI so the game can be played against the computer.